JoshuaGrams/philtre2d/doc/objects/Gui.md

 * __homogeneous__ <kbd>bool</kbd> - _optional_ - If `true`, divides up the available space equally between all children.
 If `false`, allocates each child space based on its design width and allocates any extra space between any children with a truthy `isGreedy` property (or leaves it empty if there are none).
 Defaults to false.
 * __dir__ <kbd>number</kbd> - _optional_ - -1 or 1.
 Controls which end of the row the children are aliged from.
 If -1, the first child we be at the left end of the Row and subsequent children will be space out to the right.
 If +1, the first child will be at the _right_ end of the Row, with subsequent children to the left.
 If it's a fraction, it will multiply how much of the Row's length is used.
 Defaults to -1 (left end).

-### Column(spacing, homogeneous, dir, x, y, angle, w, h, px, py, ax, ay, modeX, modeY, padX, padY)
+### Column(spacing, homogeneous, dir, x, y, angle, w, h, pivot, anchor, modeX, modeY, padX, padY)

 The same as Row only vertical.

-### Mask(stencilFunc, x, y, angle, w, h, px, py, ax, ay, modeX, modeY, padX, padY)
+### Mask(stencilFunc, x, y, angle, w, h, pivot, anchor, modeX, modeY, padX, padY)

 An invisible node that masks out (stencils) the rendering of its children.
 On init it sets a `.maskObject` property to itself on all of its children (recursively).
 Any child nodes added after init should have this property set manually, or call `Mask.setMaskOnChildren` on the mask node.